Bhekisile/capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this opportunity and all the code reviewer for their input.
+I would like to thank Cindy Shin on Behance and Microverse and the team for this opportunity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>